-The entity uses interest rates swaps to manage its exposure to interest rate movements on the term loans and its bank borrowings.
-Contracts with nominal values of HK\$325.3 million and USD2.6 million have fixed interest payments at an average rate of 1.55% to 4.75% per annum for periods up until September 2016 and the floating rate in Hong Kong Interbank Offer Rate with spread from plus 1.05% to plus 3.5%.
+The entity uses interest rates swaps to manage its exposure to interest rate movements on the term loans and its long term borrowings.
+Contracts with nominal values of HK\$258.4 million and USD1.29 million have fixed interest payments at an average rate of 1.75% to 4.75% per annum for periods up until September 2016 and the floating rate in Hong Kong Interbank Offer Rate with spread from plus 1.1% to London Interbank offer Rate plus 3.5%.

-At 31 December 2014, the fair value loss of the interest rate swaps has not been recognised as the amount was immaterial.
+At 31 December 2015, the fair value loss of the interest rate swaps has not recognised as the amount was immaterial.